Skip to content

 Overall Architecture

-AttnPO builds upon the GRPO/RLOO framework and uses KFH attention scores to perform step-level scaling of outcome-level advantages: for correct responses with positive advantage, the positive advantage of redundant steps is attenuated (reducing over-encouragement); for correct responses with negative advantage, the negative advantage of critical steps is attenuated (preventing over-penalization).
+Based on the GRPO/RLOO framework, AttnPO utilizes KFH attention scores to scale outcome-level advantages at the step level: for correct responses with a positive advantage, the positive advantage of redundant steps is attenuated (reducing over-encouragement); for correct responses with a negative advantage, the negative advantage of critical steps is attenuated (avoiding over-punishment).

 Key Designs